Fountains and storms: The role of AGN and mergers in disrupting the cool-core in the RomulusC simulation: The RomulusC Simulation

 A key difference from the Bondi model is the introduction of $v_\theta$, the rotational velocity of the gas around the black hole.
 This explicitly accounts for rotational support against free fall into the black hole. $v_\theta$ is computed as the velocity a parcel of gas would have at one softening length $\epsilon_g$ away from the black hole, if angular momentum from larger scales were conserved.
 This introduces a coupling between feedback and gas kinematics.
 When there is little to no coherent rotation measured at these scales, the model reduces to the Bondi rate boosted by the factor from \citet{Booth2009}.

-Energy is fed back into the surrounding gas as a thermal injection accompanied with cooling shutoff for the duration of one black hole time step, similar to the blastwave model of \citet{Stinson2006}.
-Black holes and the gas particles around them are placed on the smallest global timestep of $10^3-10^4$yrs, so that the cooling shutoffs are short compared to the local free fall time (3-5Myr) and gas dynamics that thermal properties are more continuously sampled when calculating accretion and feedback.
+Energy is continuously fed back into the surrounding gas every black hole timestep as a thermal injection.
+Each time a particle receives feedback energy from a black hole, its cooling is shut off for a duration equal to one black hole time step, similar to the blastwave model of \citet{Stinson2006}.
+Black holes and the gas particles around them are placed on the smallest global timestep, typically $\sim10^4$ yrs, so that the cooling shutoffs are short compared to the local free fall time (3-5Myr) so that thermal properties are more continuously sampled when calculating accretion and feedback.
 The cooling shutoff aims to address the artificial overcooling resulting from insufficient resolution, and has been shown to produce better convergence in gas properties than other versions of thermal feedback and kinetic/momentum-driven feedback \citep{Smith2017}.
+In this context, the cooling shutoff, in combination with the very short SMBH timesteps, captures the fact that energy from growing SMBHs is transferred continuously rather than instantaneously.
+In this implementation, gas properties are able to respond to the transfer of energy before immediately -- and unrealistically -- radiating that energy away.
+The result is that this simple feedback prescription is able to drive powerful outflows out to 10s of kpc \citep{Pontzen2017, Tremmel2019} in a way that is predictive, rather than a choice explicitly made in the sub-grid model.

 The feedback energy is proportional to the accretion rate,